 These comments have been endorsed by more than 30 patient advocacy groups, including the national Lyme Disease Association and the Bay Area Lyme Foundation.
-(August 21 update: 50 groups have signed on.)
-Together, the groups formed the “Ad Hoc Patient and Physician Coalition,
+(August 26 update: 58 groups have signed on.)
+Together, the groups formed the “Ad Hoc Patient and Physician Coalition.

 Read our rebuttal: Ad Hoc Patient-Physician Coalition Comments

 See the Lyme patient organizations that have signed on to these comments.
-List of endorsements to IDSA comments (Updated August 21.)
+58 groups endorsing IDSA comments

 If your Lyme advocacy/support group would like to be listed as an endorser of our comments, please send an email to me, firstname.lastname@example.org, with contact information for your group.

 TOUCHED BY LYME is written by Dorothy Kupcha Leland, LymeDisease.org’s Director of Communications.
 She is co-author of When Your Child Has Lyme Disease: A Parent’s Survival Guide.
 Contact her at email@example.com.